-Due to the operate time of Fansipan cable car from 7: 30 to 17:30 daily, it will be difficult to catch sunrise or sunset on the top of Fansipan.
-However, manage to be here at noon, when it is less foggy, vibrant sunshine with cool breese, thus helping you have great time here to enjoy the stunning landscape around and having the best photoshoots.
+Due to the operating time of the Fansipan cable car from 7:30 to 17:30 daily, it will be difficult to catch sunrise or sunset on the top of Fansipan.
+However, manage to be here at noon, when it is less foggy, vibrant sunshine with cool breeze, thus helping you have a great time here to enjoy the stunning landscape around and having the best photoshoots.

 4. Mountain train Muong Hoa

 Starting from Sun Plaza (Sapa town center) to Sapa station (Muong Hoa station), if you take the Muong Hoa mountain train, you don’t have to take a taxi to Sapa station but still admire the majestic panorama view of Muong Hoa Valley.
 Muong Hoa mountain train tickets cost 70,000 VND per person/round trip.
-Train runs continuously so you do not have to spend much time waiting.
-The train station is designed in a European style, quite spacious with beautiful corner, making it great place to have some best pictures in Sapa
+The train runs continuously so you do not have to spend much time waiting.
+The train station is designed in a European style, quite spacious with beautiful corners, making it a great place to have some best pictures in Sapa.

 5. Do Quyen mountain train

 From Fansipan Station to the peak, you need to climb up 600 stairs.
 For those who are in good health or on the good weather, this would be no problem.
-But with the elderly or visiting in a windy day, you should choose Do Quyen mountain train to get to Fansipan peak.
-Depending on the situation, you can buy one-way or round-trip ticket.
-Ticket price is 100.000/time with 1 minute ride.
-This would save time as well as keep you in a good health to visit other attraction nearby such as Lower Temple, Upper Pagoda and the beautiful road of Do Quyen flowers on top Fansipan.
+But with the elderly or visiting on a windy day, you should choose Do Quyen mountain train to get to Fansipan peak.
+Depending on the situation, you can buy a one-way or round-trip ticket.
+Ticket price is 100.000/time with 1-minute ride.
+This would save time as well as keep you in good health to visit other attraction nearby such as Lower Temple, Upper Pagoda and the beautiful road of Do Quyen flowers on top Fansipan.

 7. Temple system in Fansipan

-Fansipan Sapa have temple system, you should wear discreet and polite clothes when you go to spiritual and sanctuary place.
+Fansipan Sapa has a temple system, you should wear discreet and polite clothes when you go to spiritual and sanctuary place.